zczczcaaa/AFFiNE/docs/developing-server.md

 docker compose -f ./.docker/dev/compose.yml up
 ```

+#### Notify

+> Starting from AFFiNE 0.20, compose.yml includes a breaking change: the default database image has switched from `postgres:16` to `pgvector/pgvector:pg16`.
+If you were previously using another major version of Postgres, please change the number after `pgvector/pgvector:pg` to the major version you are using.

 ## Build native packages (you need to setup rust toolchain first)

 Server also requires native packages to be built, you can build them by running the following command: